weaveworks/weave-gitops-enterprise/docs/cli/bootstrap.md

 ### How can I add a global behaviour around input management?

-For example `silent` flag that affects how we resolve inputs: if silent, the we take defaults and we dont ask the user. if not silent and no configuration exists, we ask via input the user.
+For example `silent` flag that affects how we resolve inputs.
+To be added out of the work in https://github.com/weaveworks/weave-gitops-enterprise/issues/3465

-// TBD

 ### How can I add a global behaviour around output management?
 See the following examples: